Sa-So/wordle-helper/README.md

 # wordle-helper
-A cli tool , which shows you all the next possible words you can guess from
+A cli tool , which shows you all the next possible words you can guess from the Game Wordle.
+This repo has the code discussed in the [YouTube Video](https://youtu.be/KttiWudj0pU) (if you want to watch me code it live / understand the code better )

 # How to use ?